 lsusb -d 16c0:05df -v

-This command shows the whole USB device descriptor.
-The lines most relevant to us:
+This command shows the entire USB device descriptor.
+The lines that are most relevant to us are:

 idVendor 0x16c0 Van Ooijen Technische Informatica